IRCAD-IHU/sight-doc/HowTos/HowTo-DepsCreation.rst

 Add a custom dependency repository
 ------------------------------------

-You may want to add your own folder of dependencies (as fw4spl-ext-deps).
+You may want to add your own folder of dependencies.
 In this case your main need to create a CMakeLists.txt in the root of your folder (myDepsFolder/CMakeLists.txt) in order to list the subdirectories of your dependencies.

 .. code-block:: cmake